XiaoLGrant/XiaoLGrant/README.md

   </a>
 </p>

-Hi 👋, I'm a software engineer with a background in biology and legal support.
+Hi 👋, I'm a full stack web developer with a background in biology and legal support.
 I'm motivated by the positive impacts technology can have on people's lives.

 <h3 align="left">Languages and Tools:</h3>
 <p align="center">